GrandGarcon/RWA-application-demo/README.md

 ### Smart Contract Development
 All contracts are located under `packages/protocol/contracts`

 1. Make your changes

 2. Write tests, which should be placed under `packages/protocol/test`

     - There are two kinds of tests.
+        - "Regular" (all local state) : unit test considering only the  outputs within the range of  the inputs.
-"Regular" (all local state) and "mainnet forking" (uses state from mainnet).
+        -  "mainnet forking" (uses state from mainnet).
 They are located in different folders.
 Sometimes you write both for the same feature.

-Use your judgement depending on the change.
-3. Write great commit messages, and put up your PR!
+3. then  add the changes with the standard template (zenhub etc), and get your PR reviewed.

 ### Frontend Development

 - `npm run start:local`
   - The simplest way to get going.
 All fresh, local state.
 - `npm run start`